 How To Measure For First Bra

 Your child can be wearing her shirt when you take the measurement.
-To find the bra size, use a soft tape measure, wrapping it around the biggest part of her bust.
+To find the bra size, use a soft measuring tape, wrapping it around the biggest part of her bust.
 Don’t pull tight!
-The number of inches around her chest is will help you select the correct size first bra in a brand sizing chart.
-Or if you are buying an OOMBRA the number of inches around her chest is the only information you need as that will be the size you order.
+The number of inches around her chest will help you select the correct size first bra in a brand sizing chart.
+Or if you are buying an OOMBRA the number of inches around her chest is the only information you need as the chest size will be the size you order.
+These are some of the best first bras because there is no need to worry about cup size.
+They make good first bras and they are good for older teenage girls as well.
+Making your first bra purchase through the mail may help alleviate any awkward feelings for you and your daughter.

 Buying My Daughter Her First Bra

 I bought my daughter her first bra as part of back to school shopping.
-My daughter started middle school in 5th grade and she didn’t really need it for function yet but I wanted her to be comfortable changing in gym class.
-I told her that I wanted to get her some bras so she would feel comfortable changing and so that she would feel comfortable as she began to hit puberty and her body began to change.
-She was very receptive to the idea and said she wanted some because her friends were starting to get them too.
+My daughter started middle school in 5th grade and she didn’t really need it for function yet.
+However, I wanted her to be comfortable changing in gym class.
+I told her that I wanted to get her some bras so she would feel comfortable changing clothes in gym.
+I also explained that she should feel comfortable as she began to hit puberty and her body began to change.
+She was very receptive to the idea and said she wanted some bras.
+She added that her friends were starting to get them too.
+While there is no specific age when you need to start wearing a bra, this is kind of a standard time frame.

 My daughter is 16 now but OOMBRA still makes great bras for her.
 They are super soft and completely reversible, made from a patented design that hugs without binding.
 The criss-cross design in the back makes for a perfect balance of snug and relaxed fit that makes her feel confident in her clothing.

 I hope this article answers your questions about when should girls start wearing a training bra.
 I also hope it helps you tackle the first bra conversation with your daughter.
 It doesn’t have to be awkward.
-In fact, it is a great time to show your daughter that it is OK to talk about anything with you and that you are there to help her get answers anytime she needs them!
+In fact, it is a great time to show your daughter that it is OK to talk with you about anything.
+You are there to help her get answers anytime she needs them!
+Do you encourage an open conversation about how she feels?